 Hi!
 I'm Shane, a PhD candidate in Philosophy and Symbolic Systems at Stanford University.
 Before that, I studied Philosophy, Mathematics, and Computer Science at The Johns Hopkins University.
 I have also been a Visiting Student at the Institute for Logic, Language, and Computation and the Munich Center for Mathematical Philosophy.

-I work on various topics in logic and language.
+I work on various topics in the interdisiplinary study of logic, language, and cognition.
 My dissertation focuses on the compositionality of natural language as a computational ability.
 I analyze both the structure of this ability as well as why it might have arisen.
+My advisor is Johan van Benthem; the rest of my committee consists of Thomas Icard, Chris Potts, and Brian Skyrms.
 I also have interests at the intersection of philosophy of language and formal epistemology, especially in the informational dynamics of epistemic modals.
 You can find out more by looking at my CV or just scrolling down.

 You can reach me via snail or electronic mail: